A fan’s guide – the club from early doors to today

 Formed the merger of local clubs Waterschei and Winterslag in 1988, Genk rose from the ashes of the town’s declining coal industry.
 While swathes of Belgium still rust and stagnate, Genk have flourished from the controversial decision to close the collieries and shut down the two clubs that represented their workers.

-Genk’s stadium, recently renamed the Luminus Arena, stands way up north of town where the mine complex was situation.
+Genk’s stadium, the Luminus Arena, stands way up north of town where the mine complex was situation.
 It was here that Waterschei played, their ground later named after Thyl Gheyselinck, the New-Guinea born entrepreneur who masterminded the club merger and mine closure.

 Initially, Gheyselinck’s new club proved an embarrassing flop.
 Having assumed Winterslag’s top-flight status from 1987-88, KRC Genk won only two games in their debut season, gaining a mere 15 points and finishing bottom.